harvardartmuseums/api-docs/object.md

 `iiifbaseuri` - is the root of the address for accessing the image through our [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)
 `publiccaption` - is a descriptive note about the content of the media often listing information about the view (recto, verso, profile, 3/4 view)
 `renditionnumber` - is the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image

+**objectid** describes the numeric unique identifier for a record

+**objectnumber** describes the unique identifier for a record
+This field is also known as accession number.
+For information on the structure and meaning of these numbers see the article [A Numbers Game](http://magazine.harvardartmuseums.org/article/2015/06/23/numbers-game).

+Some fields contain numeric values that have special meaning.

+**imagepermissionlevel** describes the level of image copyright permissions for a record
+0 – ok to display images at any size
+1 – images have restrictions; display at a maximum pixel dimension of 256px
+2 – do not display any images

 **verificationlevel** describes the completeness and vetting status of information in a record
 0 - Unchecked.
 Object information has not been verified for completeness and has not been vetted